grahamimac/parallel-corenlp/README.md

 # Run CoreNLP in Parallel with Spark

-A relatively quick, easy, and effective way to spin up a Spark cluster with the [Stanford CoreNLP Server 3.6.0](http://stanfordnlp.github.io/CoreNLP/download.html) installed and running on the master and all nodes.
+A relatively quick, easy, and effective way to spin up a Spark cluster with the [Stanford CoreNLP Server 3.6.0](http://stanfordnlp.github.io/CoreNLP/download.html) installed and running on all nodes.

 ### Setup